 fail2ban

 The fail2ban utility provided the inspiration for this plugin.
 However, this approach isn't limited by simple string matching and supports various actions.
 It monitors events for failures using failed().
-When a key exceeds its failure limit within minutes time window, ban() is called.
-Events pass through regardless of failure status.
-The following definitions are available in addition to the standard this context:
+When a key exceeds its threshold within window seconds, ban() is called.
+Events always pass through downstream regardless of failure status.

 Config